mynodebtc/mynode/README.md

 sudo bash ./mynode_setup.sh online
 ```

-Once the script successfully completed, reboot and you will be running myNode!
+Once the script successfully completed, reboot and you will be running MyNode!

 ## Screenshots
 <img src="images/ui.png" width="600">